Waqar-107/C-Basics/EF Core.md

   		.HasForeignKey(sc => sc.CId);
   ```

+- Disconnected scenario: web application

 - The following steps must be performed in order to insert, update or delete records into the DB table using Entity Framework Core in disconnected scenario:

-  Attach an entity to DbContext with an appropriate EntityState e.g. Added, Modified, or Deleted
+  1. Attach an entity to DbContext with an appropriate EntityState e.g. Added, Modified, or Deleted
-  Call SaveChanges() method
+  2. Call SaveChanges() method

   ```csharp
   //Disconnected entity